How to Build Your Credit in 5 Simple Steps

 Order Your Credit Reports

-You want credit reports from the 3 major agencies in Equifax, Experian, and TransUnion.
-You don’t have to contact all 3 individually, you can get a free report from all 3 every 12 months by:
+You may want to order credit reports from the 3 major bureaus: Equifax, Experian and TransUnion.
+You don’t have to contact all 3 individually, you can get a free report from all 3 every 12 months using one of the following options:

 - Visiting annualcreditreport.com